Philip Roth: Academic career

 Roth attended Rutgers University in Newark for a year, then transferred to Bucknell University in Pennsylvania, where he earned a B.A. magna cum laude in English and was elected to Phi Beta Kappa.
-He received a scholarship to attend the University of Chicago, where he earned an M.A. in English literature in 1955 and briefly worked as an instructor in the university's writing program.
+He received a fellowship to attend the University of Chicago, where he earned an M.A. in English literature in 1955 and briefly worked as an instructor in the university's writing program.
 That same year, rather than wait to be drafted, Roth enlisted in the army, but suffered a back injury during basic training and was given a medical discharge.
 He returned to Chicago in 1956 to study for a PhD in literature, but dropped out after one term.
-Roth taught creative writing at the State University of New York at Stony Brook, University of Iowa and Princeton University.
-He later continued his academic career at the University of Pennsylvania, and taught comparative literature there before retiring from teaching in 1991.
+Roth was a longtime faculty member at the University of Pennsylvania, where he taught comparative literature until retiring from teaching in 1991.